 • mirai reverts to the default behaviour of creating a new background process for each request.

-If the client session ends, for whatever reason, all connected dispatcher and daemon processes automatically exit as soon as their connections are dropped.
+If the host session ends, all connected dispatcher and daemon processes automatically exit as soon as their connections are dropped (unless the daemons were started with autoexit = FALSE).
 If a daemon is processing a task, it will exit as soon as the task is complete.

 Local Daemons